lyonzon2/smtp-subdomain-automation/README.md

 SMTP Keyword Matching: Uses a specific SMTP keyword file to filter subdomains from various wordlists, generating a refined list of potential SMTP servers.
 Brute-Force SMTP Host Extraction: After filtering, the script performs brute-force attempts on the target domain to extract valid SMTP hosts.

 ## Requirements
 - Linux virtual machine/ Linux cloud VPS
 - bash
 - python3.x
 - A valid SMTP keywords file for filtering
 - Wordlist files (as listed above) must be present in their default locations
+- The SMTP checker should only accept primary domains (e.g., `example.com` or `example.net`)

 ## How to Use